House AWB Passes – 217-214 Vote

-Fast forward to this week, where the House of Representatives voted on renewing the AWB with similar provisions.
-For some of us who remember the ban they were almost purely cosmetic, with rifles not being allowed to have two or more features, like a pistol grip, forward grip, telescoping stock, grenade launcher, bayonet lug.
+Fast forward to this week, when the House of Representatives voted on renewing the AWB with similar provisions.
+For some of us who remember the ban, they were almost purely cosmetic, with rifles not being allowed to have two or more features, like a pistol grip, forward grip, telescoping stock, grenade launcher, and bayonet lug.
 It also limited box magazines to no more than 10 rounds for rifles.
-For pistols, it was much of the same including barrel shrouds, threaded barrels, pistol grip, mag grip in the front (like TEC-9), as well as targeted several by name manufacturers.
+For pistols, it was much of the same including barrel shrouds, threaded barrels, pistol grip, and mag grip in the front (like TEC-9), as well as targeted several by-name manufacturers.
 In an insanely close vote of 217 to 214, the House passed the bill, and it is headed to the Senate, where all that is needed is 10 Republicans to vote with Democrats to pass it into law.
 The previous AWB had a grandfather clause, hence why you can still find Colt Pre-Bans from the 1980s, and why some of those are so coveted by many as they were allowed.
-If that was to happen with the current bill, it would not be enforceable.
+If that were to happen with the current bill, it would not be enforceable.

 Author: Ian Bolser